Alirio-Mieres/Alirio-Mieres/README.md

 ## Technologies and Tools

-- Proficient in JavaScript, TypeScript, Python, Node.js, SQL, MongoDB.
+- Proficient in JavaScript, TypeScript, Python, Node.js, SQL, and MongoDB.
 - Backend frameworks: Express and NestJS.
 - Knowledge of React and Next.js.
 - I have also used Java and PHP in some projects.